rouge-ruby/rouge/README.md

 TEST=spec/lexers/ruby_spec.rb rake
 ```

-To test a lexer visually, run `rackup` from the top-level working directory and
+To test a lexer visually, run `puma` from the top-level working directory and
 you should have a web server running and ready to go.
 Visit
 <http://localhost:9292> to see the full list of Rouge's lexers.